Chrissy loves trying out new things in the kitchen and developing her own recipes.

 - 12–16 slices French bread

-- Press garlic into bowl using garlic press.
+- Press garlic into a bowl using a garlic press.

 - Spread on one side of each slice of bread.
 Place on cookie sheet butter-side up.

-- Bake 4-5 minutes or until butter is melted.
+- Bake for 4–5 minutes or until butter is melted.

 80% to 82%